top of page

 It is controlled, professional, and structured.

-What Drives Price: Length, Category, Brandability, and Demand
+Length, Category, Brandability, and Demand

-Not all domains are created equal—and not all prices reflect what a domain is truly worth.
+Not all domains are created equal - and not all prices reflect what a domain is truly worth.
 Understanding what drives the price of a premium domain is critical for making informed decisions and negotiating effectively.
 At Westmore, we view domains as strategic assets, and pricing is determined by four core factors: length, category, brandability, and demand.

 1. Length

 Short domains are inherently scarce.
 A one-word, four- or five-letter .com domain can command millions of dollars, simply because there are only so many combinations available.
-Shortness equals memorability and prestige—two qualities that businesses pay a premium to secure.
+Shortness equals memorability and prestige - two qualities that businesses pay a premium to secure.

 Longer domains, while occasionally valuable, generally require stronger branding or a keyword advantage to justify the same price.
 In essence, every extra character adds friction and reduces immediate market appeal.